Map Induction: Compositional spatial submap learning for efficient exploration in novel environments: Behavioral Experiments

 \section{Behavioral Experiments}

 Below we describe two human behavioral experiments.
 Experiment 1 tests whether humans perform map induction, as implemented by the MAP-POMCP and D-POMCP models, in contrast to naive exploration implemented by Uniform-POMCP.
-The results of the first experiment show that humans indeed rely on map induction and rule out the use of the Uniform model.
-Experiment 2 tests whether human exploration is best explained by MAP-POMCP or D-POMCP models.
-This experiment shows that humans plan according to a distribution of hypothetical maps and explicitly gather information to disambiguate those hypotheses.
+The results show that humans indeed rely on map induction and rule out the use of the Uniform model.
+Experiment 2 tests whether human exploration is best explained by MAP-POMCP or D-POMCP models, and shows that humans plan according to a distribution of hypothetical maps, explicitly gathering information to disambiguate those hypotheses.
+The number of subjects recruited for both experiments was determined through prior pilot experiments, our goal was to recruit a sufficient number of responses to differentiate between the Uniform-POMCP, MAP-POMCP and D-POMCP.